isomerpages/nlb-IOHA2020/_programme/1-call-for-paper-workshop-proposals.md

 ---
-layout: leftnav-page-content
-title: Call for Papers & Workshop Proposals
+title: 'Call for Papers & Workshop Proposals'
 permalink: /programme/call-for-paper-workshop-proposals
-breadcrumb: Call for Papers & Workshop Proposals
+breadcrumb: 'Call for Papers & Workshop Proposals'
-collection_name: programme

 ---

 ***Thank you for your submissions.
 The call is now closed.
 All submissions have been reviewed and notifications sent out.***

 The theme of the XXI IOHA Conference is **Harmony and Disharmony: Bringing Together Many Voices**.